Things to Do In Amsterdam

 What to Eat

-The city is home to more than 180 nationalities, and the restaurant selection undoubtedly echoes this diversity.
+The city is home to approximately 180 nationalities, and the restaurant selection undoubtedly echoes this diversity.
 Dutch, Turkish, Japanese, Spanish, French, Italian or something else – you’ll find it in Amsterdam.
 De Pijp’s restaurants offer a wide range of cuisine from every corner of the world, while De Jordaan has cozy, comfortable establishments.
 If you want a more upscale experience, numerous neighborhoods provide plenty of options for a special occasion, including Michelin star restaurants.
 No matter where you end up, you can’t go wrong.
 Amsterdam is truly a foodie’s paradise.

 Take It or Leave It: Friday and Saturday evenings often fill up fast.
 Make a reservation, if you can.